FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Conclusions

 In a companion paper (\paperthree), we also construct a simple self-similar analytic model for the flux-frozen strongly-magnetized, super-sonically turbulent disks that form consistently in the simulations.
 We show there that this can, at least qualitatively, reproduce the most important features of the simulations described above, although it is certainly an over-simplification that cannot capture all of the subtleties observed in the simulations (including e.g.\ behaviors which are clearly not strictly scale-free/power-law-like; see e.g.\ Fig.~\ref{fig:radial.profile.general}).
 In addition to providing some additional consistency checks and aid in interpreting the simulations, these models at least suggest that there is no obvious barrier to extrapolating the behavior seen on our resolved scales down to even smaller scales where dedicated GRMHD simulations are required.

 There are many obvious ways in which to extend and improve on the simulations here in future work.
 In principle, one could imagine refining even further, to smaller radii.
 However, doing so while retaining all of the physics of star formation, molecular cooling, cosmological expansion (let alone the mass of all the gas, stars, and dark matter to $\gtrsim$\,Mpc scales) is both unnecessary and imposes a huge computational overhead.
 Moreover, at some scales additional physics (e.g.\ general relativistic effects) will become important.
 Our goal is therefore not to extend these simulations directly to the ISCO, but to provide new motivation for exploration of disks like that we see here in dedicated GRMHD accretion-disk simulations.
 Such simulations can reach from scales within the ISCO out to hundreds of gravitational radii -- directly overlapping the innermost resolved radii here.
 So it would be possible to either directly take our inner boundary conditions to set up such smaller-scale simulations, or to use a form like the analytic models in \paperthree\ to set up initial conditions for idealized disk simulations.
-These simulations can then be used to not only survey different parameter space within the broad category of magnetically-dominated disks, but also to make first-principles predictions for the radiation and jets/outflows that should emerge from the accretion disk on scales $\ll 80\,$au, but which we cannot resolve here.
-It seems likely, given the combination of strong fields and high accretion rates, that significant jets or outflows should emerge.
-Ultimately, those ``feedback'' properties could be re-introduced to simulations like those here -- running, for example, with some injection/boundary conditions motivated by those smaller-scale simulations -- to follow ``back up'' to larger scales.